 However, since the introduction of the “back to sleep” campaign in the mid 90’s the SIDS rate has remained fairly consistent.
 No further breakthroughs have occurred to reduce this rate over the past two decades.

-In the AAP’s “2016 Updated Recommendations for a Safe Infant Sleeping Environment”, they do acknowledge the potential benefits of air permeable sleep surfaces for babies who may roll onto their tummy’s during the night.
+In the AAP’s “2016 Updated Recommendations for a Safe Infant Sleeping Environment”, they acknowledge the potential benefits of air permeable sleep surfaces for babies who may roll onto their tummy’s during the night, stating:

 The AAP’s statement regarding air permeability should not be taken lightly by the pediatric medical community or the general public.
 This is quite a departure from the position they’ve held for the past many decades, which was for babies to sleep on a firm mattress with a tight-fitting sheet.
-The AAP’s most recent position seems to recognize the fact that crib mattress technology has evolved.
-That the time has arrived to the let the science behind breathable sleep systems speak for itself.
+Crib mattress technology has evolved and the time has arrived to the let the science behind the Breathe Easy Baby Breathable Crib Mattress speak for itself.